Can You Sell a House During Foreclosure?

 What is the foreclosure redemption period in Tennessee?

 Typically, Tennessee does not have a redemption period after a nonjudicial foreclosure sale.
-You need to take action before the foreclosure is finalized to keep your home.
+You must take action before the foreclosure is finalized to keep your home.

 Can I stop foreclosure legally in Tennessee?

-Yes, you can stop foreclosure legally in Tennessee by negotiating with lenders, looking at loan modification options, or getting legal advice on your situation.
+Yes, you can legally stop foreclosure in Tennessee by negotiating with lenders, exploring loan modification options, or seeking legal advice.

-What are FSBO and its relevance to foreclosure sales?
+What is FSBO and its relevance to foreclosure sales?

 FSBO (For Sale By Owner) means selling a property without a realtor, which might save on commission fees.
-It could be an option if you’re looking to sell quickly during a foreclosure.
+It could be an option if you want to sell quickly during a foreclosure.

 Key Insights